Landowners needed in Devon, Cornwall & Dorset.

 We offer you cash for us to spend one day on your land!
 Please have a read below and contact me for any additional information.

-Devon, Cornwall, and Dorset will require farms throughout 2024/2025.
-We will take care of everything else; all we need is your consent and agreement on a date.
-Individual public liability insurance from the National Council for Metal Detecting is a requirement for everyone of our members, they all have to have this or they cannot attend.
-Not only that, we also have our own event organisers public liability insurance along with any risk assessment paperwork needed.
+In Devon, Cornwall, and Dorset, farms will be needed throughout 2025/2026.
+We will handle all other arrangements, and we kindly request your consent and agreement on a suitable date.
+As a requirement for all our members, individual public liability insurance from the National Council for Metal Detecting is mandatory for participation.
+Furthermore, we maintain our own event organizers’ public liability insurance and all necessary risk assessment documentation.

 How much could I expect to get paid?